 - Satisfaction of residency graduation requirements;

-CSE will notify IP&E of your nomination to study abroad no later than April 1.
+CSE will notify IP&E of your nomination to study abroad no later than March 15 (changing to March 1 after 2014-15).
 After that, you will be contacted directly by IP&E via email about their requirements.
 Once you are accepted to ETH, you will receive information from their admissions office about housing and enrollment.
 It's the student's responsibility to complete all the necessary steps for both ETH and UW to study and live abroad.

 Passport, Visa and Residence Permit